Kyblue11/Markdown2HTML/README.md

 ## Disclaimer
-Monash University holds copyright for code inside the `edu.monash.fit2099` package
+Monash University holds copyright for code inside the `Haskell/src/Instances` and `Haskell/src/Parser` files

 ## CFG in BNF for Markdown